Welcome to the new site. Problems, use store.hemrock.com

 Troubleshooting

 If Claude shows “couldn't reach MCP server” or the tool list is empty after adding the connector, remove the connector, fully restart the Claude app (not just close the window – quit it), then re-add it.
-The server is publicly available, no auth required, so connection failures are almost always a stale client-side state.
+The reference and discovery tools are public, so connection failures are almost always a stale client-side state.
+The compute tools (cap_table_compute, exit_waterfall_compute, fund_economics_compute) additionally need a Hemrock API key configured on the connector; without one they return a message telling you to add it.
 If problems persist, confirm https://mcp.hemrock.com/mcp loads in a browser (you should see a JSON response, not an error page).

 Related